AkshayAI007/Cardiovascular-disease-risk-prediction-using-Machine-learning/README.md

 The initial phase of the project involves data preprocessing, which encompasses addressing missing data, encoding categorical variables, and normalizing numerical data.
 Following preprocessing, the dataset undergoes a division into training and testing subsets, employing a 80:20 ratio.

 Diverse machine learning algorithms are subsequently applied to the training data, including logistic regression, K-nearest neighbors (KNN), XGBoost, Support Vector Classifier (SVC), random forest, and the Naive Bayes Classifier.
 These algorithms were selected due to their documented efficacy in cardiovascular risk prediction.
-The models are trained using the training data, and their performance is meticulously assessed using the testing data."
+The models are trained using the training data, and their performance is meticulously assessed using the testing data.

+# Evaluation Metrics
+The evaluation metrics used in this project include Accuracy, Precision, Recall, and the area under the receiver operating characteristic curve (AUC-ROC).
+These metrics help in assessing the performance of the machine learning model.

+# Results
+The results show that XGBoost performs the best among the tested algorithms, with an accuracy of 0.89, precision of 0.92, recall of 0.85, and AUC-ROC of 0.89.
+This indicates that the model has a good overall performance in predicting cardiovascular risk.

+# Feature Importance
+Further analysis is performed to identify the most important features in the dataset.
+The feature importance plot shows that age, education, prevalentHyp, and cigarettes per day are the top important features in predicting cardiovascular risk.
+This information can help in identifying high-risk individuals and implementing preventive measures.

+# Conclusion
+In conclusion, this project demonstrates the effectiveness of machine learning techniques in predicting cardiovascular risk using the Framingham Heart Study dataset.
+The developed machine learning model can be used by healthcare professionals to identify individuals at high risk of cardiovascular disease and take preventive measures to reduce the risk.
+Early prediction of cardiovascular risk can contribute to timely intervention and improve patient outcomes.